PJ-568/Black_screen/README_EN.md

 ## 📄License

-Licensed under the terms of [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Licensed under the terms of [Attribution-ShareAlike 4.0 International](./LICENSE).
 For full details about the license, please check the `LICENSE` file.

 ## ⭐Star History